Generative AI is rapidly evolving, transforming the landscape of technology and data management in profound ways.

 What is a vector database?

-A vector database is a kind of database that is designed to store, index and retrieve data points with multiple dimensions, which are commonly referred to as vectors.
+Unlike a vector search library or vector index, a vector database is a kind of database that is designed to store, index and retrieve data points with multiple dimensions, which are commonly referred to as vectors.
 Unlike databases that handle data (like numbers and strings) organized in tables, vector databases are specifically designed for managing data represented in multi-dimensional vector space.
 This makes them highly suitable for AI and machine learning applications, where data often takes the form of vectors like image embeddings, text embeddings or other types of feature vectors.

 When we talk about vector databases, we should definitely know what vector embeddings are — how data eventually gets stored in a vector database.
 Vector embeddings serve as numerical codes that encapsulate the key characteristics of objects; for example, songs in a music streaming app.
 By analyzing and extracting crucial features (like tempo and genre), each song is converted into a vector embedding through an embedding model.